Khan/perseus/.changeset/sour-toes-applaud.md

 "@khanacademy/perseus-core": minor
 ---

-Added a CEDAR event to notify us of errors in renering widgets
+Added a CEDAR event to notify us of errors in rendering widgets